On 25th May 2018 the new EU regulations for General Data Protection Regulation – GDPR - will come into force.

 In the first instance, all of your temps and contractors must expressly give their consent for you, and your 3rd parties, to use their personal information.
 You must also be clear in how you use, store and delete this data.
 Be as transparent as you can be – transparency is a key feature in GDPR’s rulings over data usage.

-This is applicable for all new and existing temps and contractors.
+This is applicable for all new and existing workers and contractors.

 6. Data Breaches